amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 name and version so that it can be imported by other modules.

 **signature**<br/>
-The (derived) part of a macro definition that specifies its "calling convention", in terms of the shape and type of arguments it accepts.
+The part of a macro definition that specifies its "calling convention", in terms of the shape and type of arguments it accepts.
+The signature is implicit in a macro definition; it is derived from the _placeholders_ that are in the _template_.

 **symbol table directive**<br/>
 A top-level struct annotated with `$ion_symbol_table`.
 Defines a new encoding environment